super30admin/Design-1/README.md

-Explaining your approach in three sentences only at top of your code
+Explain your approach in **three sentences only** at top of your code

 # Design-1